chtoucas/Narvalo.NET/docs/Issues.md

 ----------------

 - SecurityTransparent attribute and non PCL libraries depending on a PCL library.
-- Explains `Check` and the lie about ValidatedNotNull.
 - EditorBrowsableState
 - Format and boxing
 - IList<T>, IEnumerable<T> and so on in APIs.
 Document behaviour with regard to infinite sequences.